SoluCX Widget

 In bottomBoxLeft mode, the widget is displayed as a fixed box in the bottom left corner of the page.

-Like the bottomBox, it highlights the widget without interfering with the main content, but positioned on the left side.
+Like bottomBox, it highlights the widget without interfering with the main content, but positioned on the left side.

 • inline: Displays the widget embedded in the page content.